Jan Kirchhoff: Bolton Wanderers

 On 22 February 2018, following a trial, Kirchhoff signed a contract with Championship side Bolton Wanderers until the end of the season.

 He made his debut for Bolton Wanderers as a second-half substitute for Jem Karacan in a 3–1 loss against local rivals, Preston North End, on 3 March 2018.
 On 24 May 2018, Bolton Wanderers confirmed that Kirchhoff would leave the club on 30 June when his contract came to an end.
-By the time he departed from Bolton Wanderers, he went on to make four appearances in all competitions.
+By the time he departed from Bolton Wanderers, he had made just four appearances in all competitions.

 1. FC Magdeburg

 After being a free agent for over six months, Kirchhoff returned to Germany, where he joined 1.
 FC Magdeburg until the end of the 2018–19 season.

 Kirchhoff made his FC Magdeburg debut, where he started the whole game and kept a clean sheet, in a 1–0 win against Erzgebirge Aue on 29 January 2019.
 In a follow–up match against FC Ingolstadt 04, however, Kirchhoff suffered a groin injury and was substituted at half time, as they won 1–0.
 He returned to the starting line–up and played the whole game, setting up the club's second goal of the game, in a 3–1 win against Arminia Bielefeld on 17 February 2019.
 Following a muscular problem that kept him out for one match, Kirchhoff returned to the starting line–up as captain, as FC Magdeburg drew 1–1.
 This was followed up by captaining three matches.
 However, he, once again, suffered two more injuries that kept him out for the rest of the 2018–19 season.
 However, the club were relegated to 3.Liga following a 4–2 loss against VfL Bochum on 4 May 2019.
 Despite suffering injuries, Kirchhoff had always remained in the first team, as he made ten appearances in all competitions.
 At the end of the 2018–19 season, it was announced that Kirchhoff would be leaving the club.